 - Best drying methods for a whole chicken include the traditional method of hanging the chicken using an S-shaped hook.
 Other methods are using a fan, air-conditioner or hairdryer, or refrigerating the chicken uncovered overnight in a vertical position.

-Nutritional Values and Health Benefits of Chicken
+Nutritional Values of Chicken

 Furthermore, Chicken is a superb source of essential minerals such phosphorous and selenium.
 It is also a fantastic source of choline and the B group of vitamins.
 Including vitamins B3 (niacin), B5 (pantothenic acid), B6, B2 (riboflavin), and B1 (thiamine).
 Chicken is also excellent for zinc, iron, potassium, magnesium, iodine, vitamins D, B7 (Biotin), A and B9 (Folate).
 It also has some amount of vitamin E.